CyberArk vs JumpServer: A direct comparison

 • Account credential rotation and backup

-CyberArk's compliance certifications are more extensive for highly regulated industries (FIPS 140-2, Common Criteria), which may be a requirement for U.S. federal government or specific financial regulation contexts.
+CyberArk's compliance certifications are more extensive for highly regulated industries — FIPS 140-2 and Common Criteria — which may be required for U.S. federal government or specific financial regulation contexts.

 Modern enterprises do not manage static server inventories.
 Assets appear and disappear across cloud providers, VPCs, and Kubernetes namespaces.